 As was the case for our event-planning friend, you may not think that you can build your own website at first — but the truth is it’s now easier than ever for the complete beginner to create a functional and visually appealing site that people want to visit.
 With the help of online resources and support from the WordPress community, my friend built a site she was proud of – and you can, too.

 The most important thing to consider about your site is the content, as this will be what draws people to visit and keep reading.
 Consider what you want your site to be about, whether it’s your business or a blog on a specific topic.
 Consider carefully because this will determine your web design direction, too.
-Once you’ve got some content ideas and a concrete plan, you’re ready to start your site building adventure by signing up with a host.
+Once you’ve got some content ideas and a concrete plan, you’re ready to start your site building adventure.